-For instance, did you pay a dividend to members (and if so, on what basis); did money get reinvested in the business; put into reserves; used for some other purpose?
+For instance, did you pay a dividend to mem bers (and if so, on what basi s); did money ge reinvested in the business; put into reserve s; used for some e other purpo se?

 We are a non-profit organisation, no shareholders were paid any dividends.
-Surpluses are reinvested back into the business
+Surpluses as detailed in the financial accounts are reinvested back into the business.